Bentebent/3dsmax_auto_reloader/readme.md

 # 3ds Max Auto reloader

-Simple script to watch a folder for changes and auto reload and imported modules in 3ds Max.
+Simple script to watch a folder for changes and auto reload any imported modules in 3ds Max.
 Requires [watchfiles](https://github.com/samuelcolvin/watchfiles) to be installed in your 3ds Max environment.
 Only tested in 3ds Max 2024 and with pure Python solutions.

 **Important!** Does not work if you run any pymxs code when a module is loaded since the reloading runs in its own thread.